DO YOU KNOW HOW MUCH YOU’RE PAYING FOR YOUR INVESTMENT FEES? CALCULATE YOUR FEES NOW

 Knowing what you paid to buy, sell, or hold an investment in a given year can help you make better investment decisions.

 Not so.
-It’s important to know the true cost of the products you buy and services you receive.
 Paying a 2.5% fee rather than a 1.5% fee on your $50,000 investment could reduce total returns by more than $17,500 over 20 years, assuming a 5% annual return.

 Lower fee options often exist, even among very similar products.
-And some fees may be negotiable.
+Some fees may be negotiable.
 Make a habit of asking your registered investment advisor about the fees you will pay for the products you buy and the services you receive.
 Always ask your investment advisor if there’s a lower fee option that’s right for you.

 Subscribe to Get Regular BCSC InvestRight Updates